Stephan Ludwig Roth: Trial

 However, in January, Lajos Kossuth set up military tribunals with László Csányi, the government commissioner of Transylvania, in which the pre-amnesty cases were trialed, backed by a parliamentary decree.
 This was due to Bem - who protected Roth - leaving Transylvania and moving over to the Banat because of the war.
 On 21 April 1849, on orders of Csányi, Roth was arrested in Meschen by a cavalry unit, under the following charges:

 Subsequently, he was sent to Klausenburg prison on either 27 April or 28 April.
 Rescue attempts were made for him: some students from Schäßburg attempted to free him during a stopover when moving to Klausenburg, but Roth refused for unknown reasons.
 In prison, he submitted a written defense to the charges: he did not deny the first three, and he believed that, because of the situation at the time, they seemed lawful and legitimate, and he believed he had acted correctly.
-However, he rejected the final accusation and said he had plundered but instead requisitioned on orders from superiors in the government.
+However, he rejected the final accusation and said he had not plundered but instead requisitioned on orders from superiors in the government.
 He tried evoking the amnesty under Bem, but it was rejected by the Diet and was recognized by Csányi, so it did not legally apply.
 The defense attorney also attempted to object by saying it was a legal principle that actions that we are not questioned by criminal law prior cannot have a retroactive effect, that he had acted under moral compulsion to accept Puchner's entrustments, and that Bem had "cast a veil of oblivion" over these crimes by granting amnesty.
 The public prosecutor responded that the resolution of 13 February had not introduced a new penal system and that court martials had long existed, even though the defense attorney kept repeating for a full acquittal or even for a referral of the case to a regular court.
 However, since Roth had confirmed the allegations, the court was, by law, according to the Diet, to sentence him to death (technically, a pardon would have saved him and would have been justifiable).
 With the pardon being the only thing that could help him, the Lutheran pastor of Klausenberg, Georg Hintz, attempted to appeal for clemency to Csányi - Csányi immediately denied it and said that Roth had worked towards the "extermination of the Hungarian nation" and also mobilized the Swabians.
 However, his sentence was temporarily delayed from the 24 hours that it was supposed to be, likely due to the Hungarian National Assembly wanting to pass a law that allowed military tribunals to prosecute offenses committed before 13 February 1849, which was probably a reference to Roth's trial to make the actions legal.